 Love coffee creamer, but hate all the chemicals and added sugar?
 Here’s how to make homemade coffee creamer that’s healthy and free of refined sugar plus how to make flavored coffee creamer with just 5 ingredients.
 Enjoy a cup of your favorite flavored coffee guilt-free plus I’ll share my top 5 Healthy Flavored Coffee Creamers!

-Are you coffee drinker?
+Are you a coffee drinker?
 A good cup of coffee goes a long way.
 There’s just something so perfect about a great cup of coffee first thing in the morning, am I right?
 Not only does coffee help you to wake up and start off your day energized, but drinking coffee actually has a lot of health benefits, too.

 If you asked me what food I’ve had the hardest time giving up since choosing a clean eating lifestyle, without a doubt, it would be coffee creamer.